 This may be the most important factor.
-If you are in the USA and are targeting the USA with your business, then you should hire someone that is either from the USA or still lives in the USA.
-This goes for any country, you should stick with a firm that knows your country well and more importantly, can speak your target language fluently at a native level.
+If you are in the USA and are targeting the USA with your business, then you should hire someone who is either from the USA or still lives in the USA.
+This goes for any country; you should stick with a firm that knows your country well and can speak your target language fluently at a native level.

 So how much does a website cost?
 You have to consider that your website is going to be the most important part of your business, so expect to pay a US designer at least $3,000 for a basic 5-8 page business website.
 And more like $5,000 to $15,000 for a higher-end, custom design with around 15–20 pages.
 When you pay more, you usually get more.
 A quality designer will usually treat you as a partner, not just build you a site like you ask, but they will guide you along the way, do some things you didn’t think of, and help you in many aspects during and after the project is completed.

-Sure you can hire your nephew, friend or relative to build your website, but would you hire them to build your house?
-Would you let them perform heart surgery on you, just to save a few dollars?
+Sure, you can hire your nephew, friend, or relative to build your website, but would you hire them to build your house?
+Would you let them perform heart surgery on you to save a few dollars?
 Is your business not important to you?
 Does your business pay your bills like mine does?
-If it does, then I would seriously consider putting some real efforts into building a good website for your business.
-Hire a professional, make sure they know what they are doing, make sure they have years of experience because you will be dealing with them for a long time.
+If it does, I would seriously consider putting some effort into building a good website for your business.
+Hire a professional, make sure they know what they are doing, and have years of experience because you will be dealing with them for a long time.

 How Much Does a Website Cost?